owwweiha/update-homeassistant-container-rp4/README.md

 Simple BASH script for updating homeassistant running as container on raspberry 4.

+**NOTE: For this script to work, the homeassistant container needs to be run with podman, not docker**

 You could use this script in a cron job to automatically check for updates on the homeassistant container every night.

 The script was developed to fulfill my needs, no guarantee that it works in different environments.